-- Management liaises closely with customers to understand their ambitions and requirements relating to climate change - Development of climate change strategy with an approved near-term science-based target validated by the SBTi - Responding to external data requests such as the Carbon Disclosure Project ("CDP") to increase transparency of our actions to address climate change - Proactive approach to emissions reductions including investment into operational efficiency, sourcing renewable electricity and offsetting residual Scope 1 emissions - Working with our largest retail customer on the Manufacture 2030 programme to reduce emissions and improve the sustainability of our products - Development of product information for TM65 and TM66 assessments and looking to develop Environmental Product Declarations ("EPDs") for lighting products
+- · Management liaises closely with customers to understand their ambitions and requirements relating to climate change - Development of climate change strategy with an approved near-term science-based target validated by the SBTi - · Responding to external data requests such as the Carbon Disclosure Project ("CDP") and EcoVadis to increase transparency of our actions to address climate change and wider ESG matters - Proactive approach to emissions reductions including investment into operational efficiency, sourcing renewable electricity and offsetting residual Scope 1 emissions - · Working with our largest retail customer on the Manufacture 2030 programme to reduce emissions and improve the sustainability of our products and - 31 SKUs have achieved the Green Star rating with leading hybrid retailer Screwfix with a further 175 nominated.
+Green Star products can help lower environmental impacts because they're made from lower impact materials or processes, or designed to help reduce impacts when in use - We have invested in our internal capabilities to develop product information for TM65, TM66 and Environmental Product Declarations ("EPDs") assessments for LED lighting products.
+Across our lighting business units, we have completed over 100 TM65 and TM66 assessments along with six EPDs